ericyuan915/GeoGame-project/README.md

 * Users must sign in using Google OAuth before playing.
 This creates their account which is used to display their name on the leaderboard.
 Their profile information as well as the results of their games are saved using firebase.
 Each user's total career score in each game mode is saved to a leaderboard that all users can view and to challenge one another.

 ## App Setup
-* To support the google maps game mode, the line `MAPS_API_KEY=AIzaSyA09bGOZSyx1sckpW5ZsxGzfz0Dkb_N3PU` to the local properties file in the gradle scripts
+* To support the google maps game mode, the line `MAPS_API_KEY={YOUR GOOGLE MAPS API KEY HERE}` to the local properties file in the gradle scripts
 * Device API 32 should be used to support current GUI implementation
+* In order for the google maps fragments to show, you must install Google Play services on Android Studio.
+This is acheived by navigating to Tools (in the toolbar) > SDK Manager > SDK Tools, checking the Google Play services checkbox, and clicking Apply and Ok